 They are found from southern Minnesota and southern New Hampshire and south from north Florida to east Texas.
 The species historical range also included Canada, but it's considered extirpated since 2001.
 There are no subspecies is currently recognized.

 Timber rattlesnakes are found in lowland cane thickets, deciduous forests in rugged terrain, high areas around swamps and river floodplains, mountainous areas, pine and hardwood forests and also in rural habitats in farming areas.
 Their numbers are typically lower in the highly urbanized or housing development areas.

-The timber rattlesnake has a wide head and narrow neck and are large, heavy bodied snakes with the characteristic rattle on the end of the tail.
+The timber rattlesnake has a wide head and narrow neck and is a large, heavy-bodied snake with the characteristic rattle on the end of the tail.
 Adult snakes range from 76 to 152 cm (30-60 inches) in length, with the record specimen being more than 6 feet (183 cm) long.
 They weigh on average between 0.5 Kg and 1.5 kg (1.1 and 3.3 lb), but large snakes can weigh as much as 4.5 kg or 9.9 lb.

-The timber rattlesnake has a brown or yellowish to grayish body, but some individuals are very dark, almost a solid black.
+The timber rattlesnake has a brown or yellowish to a grayish body, but some individuals are very dark, almost a solid black.

 The dorsal scales of the snake are keeled.
 The species has yellow eyes with elliptical or cat-like pupils.
 The timber rattlesnake will typically shed its skin twice a year with another segment being added to the rattle after each shed.

 During spring and fall, the species is mostly active during the day, but the timber rattlesnake becomes nocturnal during the intense heat of the summer months.
 During the winter, timber rattlesnakes brumate in dens, in limestone crevices, often together with black rat snakes and copperhead snakes.

 Venom / Bite

 The timber rattlesnake is the 3rd largest venomous snake in the US and is one of North America's most dangerous snakes, due to its impressive size, long fangs and high venom yield.
-However the species relatively mild disposition and a long hibernation period means there aren't that many bites.
+However, the species relatively mild disposition and a long hibernation period mean there aren't that many bites.

 Like many other rattlesnake species, there is a considerable geographic variation in the species venom toxicity, 4 different venom patterns have been described for the timber rattlesnake.